derekmerck/dstack-cirr/README.md

 - Adds a mock PACS service on DICOM port 7272

+#### Notes

+Some points of potential failure here:

+- The database backend is constrained to a single system with a large disk store.
+This would benefit from a distributed storage system, like Rexray.
+- The IP address for the bridge is hardcoded into the sending modalities and PACS.
+They should be using a name with multiple IP's or an non-bound IP that can be reassigned across the cluster as necessary.
+- With a setup of 3 machines, only fault tolerant against loss of a single manager node

 ## The SIREN Stack

 Differences:
 - Certficate validation
 - Anonymization and compression on data ingress

 ## Notes